dlaivison/projects/README.md

 # 6. Evaluation metrics

-Using Adaboost classifier combined with Random Forest I could obtain the following results from tester.py
+Using Adaboost classifier combined with DecisionTree I could obtain the following results from tester.py

-Accuracy: 0.86567       Precision: 0.48538
+Accuracy: 0.81977       Precision: 0.40327      Recall: 0.35750 F1: 0.37901     F2: 0.36580
+Total predictions: 13000        True positives:  715    False positives: 1058   False negatives: 1285   True negatives: 9942

-According to the results my accuracy , considered the samples provided was about 86.7%  and the precision 48.5%.
+According to the results my accuracy , considered the samples provided was about 81.97%  and the precision 40.32%.
 So the algorithm could predict the number of cases with a good accuracy, although the precision was medium.
-The fact of precision indicates almost 50% means that there are several cases
+The fact of precision indicates almost 50% means that there were some cases of false positives values.